-By Chelsea Sproule, Wood’s Homes Foster Care Support Worker
+By Chelsea Aikman, Wood’s Homes Foster Care Support Worker

-By Lindsay Bear, Wood’s Homes Online Engagement Coordinator
+By Lindsay Anderson, Wood’s Homes Online Engagement Coordinator

 Thanksgiving is a time when many of us reflect on what we’re most thankful for.
 At Wood’s Homes, the joy of working with children, youth and families, the support we receive from the community and the 100 year history we’ve shared in Calgary – an amazing city – tops our list.

-In the spirit of the season, we decided to ask our staff and clients what they are thankful for.
+In the spirit of the season, we decided to ask our clients what they are thankful for.
 Some of the answers we received were surprising, but always heartwarming.

 By Alexandria De Souza, Youth and Family Counsellor at Wood’s Homes Temple Programs